 General

 Serial Bus #2 (SB#2) shall be dedicated to gathering preprocessed data from the Cabinet Smart Input Devices resident in the input functionalities.
-SB#2 connects in with C12S of the ATC 5201 Controller Unit and one or more SIUs.
+SB#2 connects in a multi-drop topology with C12S of the ATC 5201 Controller Unit and one or more SIUs.
 Each model 2218 SIU routes SB#2 to one or more sensor devices using the INBUS function.
-This SB#2 can be for ATC data collection such as sensor operational status, detection speed reports, occupancy reports, vehicle counts, etc.
+This SB#2 can be for ATC data collection such as sensor operational status, detection speed reports, occupancy reports, vehicle counts, etc. Alternatively, NEMA TS-2 Port 1 can operate on SB#2 as an option, using TxD, RxD, TxC and RxC signal pairs of Table 7 in Section 6.1.10.6..
+In this case, communication functions per the BIU Port 1 section of the NEMA TS-2 standard.

 Data Link Layer